-Figure 5 shows projections onto the $\alpha\cos(\delta)$ axis of the simulated shadow for different regions of $N{Fit}$ .
-The most probable deflection grows as $N{Fit}$ decreases, indicating that the typical rigidity of events with large $N{Fit}$ is higher.
+Figure 5 shows projections onto the α axis of the simulated shadow for different regions of N{Fit}.
+The most probable deflection grows as N{Fit} decreases, indicating that the typical rigidity of events with large N{Fit} is higher.

-All of these studies have involved simulated events with zenith angles < 45° coming from the direction of the moon in the absence of background.
-While this is a convenient way to study the expected properties of the shadow, a true comparison with data should include background events and treat the moon as a sink rather than a source of events.
+All of these studies have involved simulated events coming from the direction of the moon in the absence of background.
+While this is a convenient way to study the expected properties of the shadow, a true comparison with data requires background events and treating the moon as a sink rather than a source of events.
 The background for the simulation is obtained from the data in the same manner that it is obtained in the analysis of the data itself, as discussed below.
-The normalization of the depth of the simulated shadow is fixed by the density of background events in the vicinity of the moon and the fact that the moon blocks all cosmic rays falling within a circle with a 0.26° radius.
+The normalization of the depth of the simulated shadow is fixed by the density of background events in the vicinity of the moon and the fact that the moon appears in the sky to be a circle with a 0.26° radius.